 More Worm Composting Science Facts:

-In all growth trials the best growth responses were exhibited when the vermicompost made up a relatively small proportion (10-20%) of the total volume of the container medium. (p.
+- In all growth trials the best growth responses were exhibited when the vermicompost made up a relatively small proportion (10-20%) of the total volume of the container medium. (p.
 17)

-Surprisingly greater proportions of vermicast in the plant growth medium have not always improved plant growth. (p.
+- Surprisingly greater proportions of vermicast in the plant growth medium have not always improved plant growth. (p.
 17)

-There is a substantial body of evidence to demonstrate that microbes, including bacteria, fungi, etc. also produce ‘plant growth regulators’ such as: auxins, gibberellins, cytokinins, ethylene, and ascorbic acids. (p.
+- There is a substantial body of evidence to demonstrate that microbes, including bacteria, fungi, etc. also produce ‘plant growth regulators’ such as: auxins, gibberellins, cytokinins, ethylene, and ascorbic acids. (p.
 18)

-Since microbe population is significantly boosted by earthworms, large quantities of ‘plant growth regulators” are available in vermicompost. (p.
+- Since microbe population is significantly boosted by earthworms, large quantities of ‘plant growth regulators” are available in vermicompost. (p.
 18)

-Vermicompost is rich in humic acid which promotes plant growth and nutritional uptake. (p.
+- Vermicompost is rich in humic acid which promotes plant growth and nutritional uptake. (p.
 19)

-Several studies have shown that earthworms effectively bioaccumulate or biodegrade several organic and inorganic chemicals. (p.
+- Several studies have shown that earthworms effectively bioaccumulate or biodegrade several organic and inorganic chemicals. (p.
 19)

 - Vermicompost use in crops inhibits soil-born fungal diseases. (p.
 19)

-The ability of pathogen suppression disappeared when the vermicompost was sterilized, indicating that the biological mechanism of disease suppression involved was microbial antagonism. (p.
+- The ability of pathogen suppression disappeared when the vermicompost was sterilized, indicating that the biological mechanism of disease suppression involved was microbial antagonism. (p.
 19)

-Buckerfield found that the stimulatory effect of vermicompost on plant growth was apparently destroyed when it was sterilized. (p.
+- Buckerfield found that the stimulatory effect of vermicompost on plant growth was apparently destroyed when it was sterilized. (p.
 22)

 The page number at the end of each fact gives the reference to the research in the original survey!
 As you can see there has been a lot of favorable research on worm composting.

-Purchase My PowerPoint Video, an Introduction to Worm Composting!
+Download My PowerPoint Video, an Introduction to Worm Composting!

-Download the Power Point/video to your computer for $1.99
+- Download the Power Point/video to your computer for free.

-Click on this link which will take you to Gumroad, a secure site, where I sell my products:
+Click on this link which will take you to Gumroad, a secure site, where you can download my products

-Lastly, click on “I Want This”.
-Gumroad processes your payment and then you will be able to download my video.
+Click on “I Want This”.
+Through Gumroad you will be able to download my video.